tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 Tembo VectorDB Stack provides tooling to automate the process of generating embeddings on your existing data, which allows you to have vector search semantic search capabilities on day one.

+## Technical Specifications

-## Extensions
+### Extensions

--   [pgvector](https://pgt.dev/extensions/pgvector) - `pgvector` is a vector similarity search engine for Postgres.
-It is typically used for storing embeddings and then conducting vector search on that data.
--   [pg_vectorize](https://pgt.dev/extensions/vectorize) - `pg_vectorize` is an orchestration layer for embedding generation and store, vector search and index maintenance.
-It provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.
+- [pg_vectorize](https://pgt.dev/extensions/vectorize) provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.
--   [pgmq](https://pgt.dev/extensions/pgmq) - `pgmq` implements a message queue with API parity with popular message queue services like AWS SQS and Redis RSMQ.
--   [pg_cron](https://pgt.dev/extensions/pg_cron) - `pg_cron` automates database tasks within PostgreSQL, enabling scheduled maintenance, recurring tasks, and interval-based SQL queries.
+- [pgvector](https://pgt.dev/extensions/pgvector) is a vector similarity search engine for Postgres.
+It is used for storing embeddings, creating indexes, and conducting vector search on that data. pg_vectorize relies on pgvector for indices and similiary search.
+- [pgmq](https://pgt.dev/extensions/pgmq) - pg_vectorize utilizes pgmq as a job queue for managing the calculating embeddings from source data.
+The lives in the VectorDB and provides a means of separating the compute of embeddings from the database.
+- [pg_cron](https://pgt.dev/extensions/pg_cron) - pg_vectorize relies on pg_cron for recurring updates to embeddings.

+### Container Services

+The VectorDB Stack is deployed on a Kubernetes cluster and runs a webserver in the same namespace as your Postgres database.
+When embeddings need to be computed, pg_vectorize makes HTTP to this container.
+This container hosts any [SentenceTransformers](https://www.sbert.net/) model.

 ## Getting started